9 Tips for the Cheapest Commercial Van Insurance

 Chameleon Carriers are transportation companies that shut down operations in order to reestablish themselves as new trucking entities.
 This is done to clear out a history of poor driving and safety performance.

-This is another hot topic for Commercial Van Insurance, but the reality is that out of state drivers open up multiple exposures which lead to increased rates and surcharges.
+This is an especially hot topic for Cargo Van Insurance and Sprinter Van Insurance.
+Out of state drivers open up multiple exposures which lead to increased rates and surcharges.
 Garaging, medical payments, personal injury protection, work comp requirements, occupational accident and more all come into play when it’s time for a claim.

 A history of slow or late payments are factors within most insurance rating algorithms.
 If you choose to pay monthly, then get into the habit of paying your premium a few days before the due date.
 Consider the EFT option of authomatic monthly withdrawal so all of your payments are on time and you will usually receive a 5%-10% discount on your premium.
 Paid in full policies always include a discount that vary depending on the insurance provider.